pseastham/StokesParticles.jl/README.md

 ## Installation

 StokesParticles.jl is an unregistered package.
-To install StokesParticles.jl using the REPL, type the following two commands (in order):
+To install StokesParticles.jl using the REPL, type the following:

 ```
 pkg> add https://github.com/pseastham/StokesParticles.jl